Qlik-PE/kafdrop/README-QLIK-PE.md

 ## Modifications to the Original Kafdrop

+### Java Version

+This build requires Java 17 or later (vs. the original Java 11 or later).

 ### Added a login screen with associated credentials.
 * The default credentials are username: admin, password: admin.
 These are configured in the application.yml file.